Random-Access-Exomemory/fosscord.py/docs/api.rst

     .. attribute:: ping

-        Represents Discord pinging to see if the interaction response server is alive.
+        Represents Fosscord pinging to see if the interaction response server is alive.
     .. attribute:: application_command

         Represents a slash command interaction.
     .. attribute:: component

-        Represents a component based interaction, i.e. using the Discord Bot UI Kit.
+        Represents a component based interaction, i.e. using the Fosscord Bot UI Kit.

 .. class:: InteractionResponseType